BeaverIAB/BeaverIAB-BananaMan/README.md

 The game recognises the Banana Peels as valid Trap gags meaning any items the player picks up which effects that track (e.g. Detective Hat) will work with them too!

-Stats adjusted from Bessie to maintain balance with similar mechanics but lean towards how I build characters in RPGs: Fast, fragile, predictable.
+Base stats adjusted from Bessie to maintain balance but lean towards fast, fragile, predictable gameplay.

 This is my first time making a mod for Toontown: The Grindworks, my first time programming in Godot, and my first time uploading to GitHub so do let me know if there's any issues or improvements I can make!